 Getting started with therapy

 In Ontario, psychologists, psychotherapists, and clinical social workers in private practices do not require a doctor’s referral.
-You can simply phone the clinic to book a session yourself.
+You can simply phone our clinic to book a session yourself.
 However, some insurance companies require a referral, so always check with your insurance provider first, to find out if they require a doctor’s referral for reimbursement.